 Good to know:

-We have selected a local restaurant near the Terracotta Warriors Museum.
-There, you can experience the most authentic Xi'an local food.
+We have selected a family-style restaurant run by a local farmer from tens of thousands of tourist restaurants so that you can experience the most authentic Xi’an local food.

 Please let us know your food preferences, such as a vegetarian diet, Muslim food, gluten-free food, etc. so that we can make preparations in advance.